July 27-August 7, 2010

 April 1, 2010

-(music by Harold Arlen, lyrics by Ira Gershwin & Yip Harburg) to be released on PS Classics, made possible by The Ira and Leonore Gershwin Trust for the benefit of The Library of Congress.
-Principle cast includes Kate Baldwin, Philip Chaffin, Christopher Fitzgerald, Montego Glover, Rebecca Luker, Brad Oscar, Faith Prince, Graham Rowat and Jessica Stone all conducted by Aaron Gandy.
+As part of a 16 member ensemble, Lucy records the 1934 Broadway revue Life Begins at 8:40 (music by Harold Arlen, lyrics by Ira Gershwin & Yip Harburg) to be released on PS Classics made possible by The Ira and Leonore Gershwin Trust for the benefit of The Library of Congress.
+Principle cast includes Kate Baldwin, Philip Chaffin, Christopher Fitzgerald, Montego Glover, Rebecca Luker, Brad Oscar, Faith Prince, Graham Rowat and Jessica Stone, all conducted by Aaron Gandy.

 January 25, 2010